-When the Doctor’s Told Me There Was No Hope
+When the Doctors Told Me There Was No Hope

-Not in those exact words, maybe—but close enough.
+I will never forget the day a doctor told us, “There’s no hope.”
+Not in those exact words, maybe but close enough.
 The weight of it settled like a stone in my chest.
-My son—my precious, brave boy—was facing Opsoclonus Myoclonus Syndrome, and suddenly, it felt like the world was holding its breath.
+My son, my precious, brave boy, was facing Opsoclonus Myoclonus Syndrome.
+Suddenly, it felt like the world was holding its breath.
 When the Doctor’s Told Me There Was No Hope, the Lord was whispering something different.

 There is something soul-shaking about hearing someone in a white coat, someone trained to fix what’s broken, tell you that your child may not get better.
 That this could be your forever.
 That this is as good as it gets.